 In this day and age, plastic surgery for correcting pectus excavatum is widely accepted.
 The enhanced quality of the embedding silicone material makes this type of surgery very convenient and practical.

-The more significant part of adult pectus excavatum sufferers mostly complain about the visible dent in their sternum and not the underlying health issues the deformity can cause.
+The more significant part of adult pectus excavatum sufferers mostly complains about the visible dent in their sternum, not the underlying health issues the deformity can cause.

 Problems With the Nuss Procedure

 Minimally invasive surgeries like the Nuss procedure don't consistently deliver satisfactory cosmetic results.
 Patients are usually dissatisfied with how the lower parts of their breastbone and chest muscles look postsurgically.

 This is probably caused because the diaphragm can hinder the proper placement of the pectus bars.
 Also, an uneven pectus excavatum is hard to repair cosmetically by relying only on the Nuss procedure.